thanhnguyenhuu/WebAPI/README.md

 The local address for example: https://localhost:44343/swagger/index.html

 You may see a different port number when running on you local machine.
-Please you local address:port to update shared.service.ts file of FrontEnd application.
+Please use your local address:port to update shared.service.ts file of FrontEnd application.

 File: shared.service.ts
 readonly APIUrl = "https://localhost:44343/api";